michael-mml/electron-remote-web-app-wrapper/README.md

 yarn start
 ```

+If using VSCode, use the `Electron Remote Web App Wrapper` debug configuration to automatically build and launch the Electron app, while watching for changes in `.ts` files and recompiling.

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

 ## Known Issues

 Due to Electron's [high resolution image auto scaling](https://www.electronjs.org/docs/api/native-image#high-resolution-image) and `electron-builder`'s minimize image size requirements, `.png` tray icons cannot have `@2x` in the name.

+## Testing

+In the Chromium console, run `await window.electron.desktopCapturer({ types: ['window', 'screen']});` to see the list of sources received.

 ## License